-- Mix the butter, sugar and eggs together for 2 minutes.
+- Mix the butter, sugar and eggs together for at least 2 minutes.
 So that you have a pale, thick mix.

 - NEVER over-mix the flour and cocoa powder.
 You want to avoid using a hand-held mixer to fold in the dry ingredients.
 Whether you use a hand-held beater or spatula, you should mix the flour and cocoa powder ONLY until they are just mixed through.
 This way you avoid the gluten from developing, and end up with a deliciously fudgy brownie.
 Over-mixed brownie batter on the other hand, results in cakey brownies.

 These fudgy chocolate brownies are so decadent and rich in flavor with perfectly sweet, deep, bittersweet chocolate flavor.
 And they also keep really well in the fridge (in an air-tight container), so you make a batch of it and store in the fridge for a special occasion or whenever you fancy some fudgy, chocolatey deliciousness in your life! 🙂 These will be PERFECT for Valentine’s day as well.